 One more note: twilight rates are not always what the course website says they are.
 Cutoff times shift week by week as sunset times change.
 Some courses update their booking platforms; most don't.
 Calling the pro shop the day before is the only reliable way to confirm the current rate and window.
 Or you let someone else handle that call.

 Twilight windows are moving targets.
 They shift as sunset times change through the season.
 Courses adjust their cutoff times without updating their websites.
 GolfNow often doesn't flag which “twilight” slots will actually let you finish before dark in October.
-The Presidents Sundowners rate is first-come first-served, so you're calling the morning of to see if spots are left.
+Presidents updates its twilight and super-twilight start times daily and doesn't post a super-twilight price at all, so you're calling the morning of.
 Red Tail's rate isn't posted anywhere — it's whatever the dynamic pricing algorithm lands on that day.

 Carl handles this: text the date and time you're free, and Carl checks which courses have twilight windows that actually work for finishing a round that evening, along with what the real current rate is, not the posted one.
 See cheapest golf near Boston for the full budget picture.